 Trying to decide between visiting Vietnam or Cambodia?
 I feel ya!
 It is a TOUGH choice.
-We’ve been to both several times and have spent more than a year travelling this region.
-Read on for our guide to choosing.
+We’ve been to both multiple times and in this post we help you decide.

 What’s in our guide to choosing between Vietnam and Cambodia?